enpage/enpage/README.md

 1. Run `pnpm dev` at the root of the monorepo.
 2. In another terminal, run `pnpm start` in the `packages/template-example` directory.

+### Releasing new versions

+Run `pnpm changeset` to create a new changeset and push it to your pull request branch.

 ### Documentation Development

 Run `pnpm docs:dev` at the root of the monorepo to start the documentation server.